Dhebug/Encounter/FloppyBuilderVersion/documentation/audio.md

 The first word is a pointer to the events table, followed by a byte containing a bitmask used by the sound mixer to determine how many channels from the musics should be taken into consideration, which is important when you want to play sound effects while a music track is playing.

 Then call **PlayMusic(IntroMusic);** to start the music and **EndMusic();** to stop it

+# Combining Music and Sound
+It's technically possible to replay sound effects using the Arkos tracker, but by running at 50hz that would not be sufficient to replay sounds of good enough quality.

+I had to come up with a way to share the sound system, which as indicated previously uses a bit mask on the music to indicate which registers are used by the music and which ones are free for use by the sound effects.

+The code uses two tables for the AY register values, plus some flags, definitely not optimal and may be revisited at some point.

 ---
 [^1]: This is quite important, if you don't set-up the chip registers properly, you may end up losing access to the keyboard, so be careful when playing with the registers 7 (which control the port direction) and 14 (which is used for the data transfer).